 - Regular exercise

 If you have been diagnosed with AMD, it’s important to act fast to preserve your vision.
 Prompt diagnosis and thorough treatment can help you see better for longer.
-At Thompson Optics, our eye doctors are dedicated to giving you the right solutions to maintain your vision with AMD.
+The eye care staff and eye doctors at Thompson Optics are dedicated to providing you with the right solutions and treatments to help preserve your vision with AMD.

-Having a parent or sibling with AMD increases the risk that you will develop it.
+Having a parent or sibling with AMD increases the risk that you will develop this eye disease.
 For this reason, it’s important to share your family’s health history with your eye doctor and to schedule regular comprehensive eye exams.

-A: Does dry macular degeneration progress to wet?
+A: Does dry macular degeneration progress to wet AMD?

 About 10% of people with dry AMD eventually develop wet AMD.
-This is yet another reason to have ongoing eye exams if you have dry AMD.
+This is yet another reason to have routine eye exams if you have dry AMD.